arangodb/docs/3.6/architecture-deployment-modes-cluster-architecture.md

 documents there.
 The estimate for the *RemoteNode* is 10,000 in this example, whereas it is 10 in the OneShard case.

+### ACID Transactions on Leader Shards

+ArangoDB's transactional guarantees are tunable.
+For transactions to be ACID on the leader shards in a cluster, a few things need to be considered:

+- The AQL query or [Stream Transaction](http/transaction-stream-transaction.html) must be eligible for the OneShard optimization, so that it is executed on a single DB-Server node.
+- To ensure durability, enable `waitForSync` on query level to wait until data modifications have been written to disk.
+- The collection option `writeConcern: 2` makes sure that a transaction is only successful if at least one replica is in sync.
+- The RocksDB engine supports intermediate commits for larger document operations, potentially breaking the atomicity of transactions.
+To prevent this for individual queries you can increase `intermediateCommitSize` (default 512 MB) and `intermediateCommitCount` accordingly as query option.

 Synchronous replication
 -----------------------